mbellehumeur/OHIF-FHIR/README.md

 ## SMART on FHIR launch

 The SMART on FHIR application programming interface (API) which enables an app written once to run anywhere in the healthcare system.
+IT describes a set of foundational patterns based on OAuth 2.0 for client applications to authorize, authenticate, and integrate with FHIR-based data systems.

-The configuration is set in the config file in the 'smart:' sectionn and contains the authorization and token endpoints.
+The configuration is set in the config file in the 'smart:' section and contains the authorization and token endpoints.
 The launch can be configured to automatically subscribe to a FHIRcast hub and provide context to launch automatically a study or the patient study list.
 ```typescript
 smart: [